morrownr/USB-WiFi/home/FAQ.md

 Question: It appears that the Wireless Regulation information is not correct.
 How can I fix this?

 Answer: When you run `$ iw reg get` you should be able to see the country setting of your system and the bands that you can use.
-Examples of what you may see if there is a problem: 5GHz channels do not allow access point operation (iw list showing no-ir on all channels) and 6GHz channels would be completely disabled.
+Examples of what you may see if there is a problem: 5 GHz channels do not allow access point operation (iw list showing no-ir on all channels) and 6 GHz channels would be completely disabled.

 If you see the wrong country or some bands that you would expect to work are not available, the following may help:

-Open a Terminal interface
+Open a Terminal interface - Ctrl + Alt + T

 Create the file: $ sudo nano /etc/modprobe.d/cfg80211.conf